nbeirne/coredns-mdns/README.md

 If you have multiple network interfaces that respond to mDNS for your host(eg on the same system that CoreDNS is running), this can result in the wrong IP address returned for a hostname due to a race condition with multicast.
 Make sure you configure your mDNS server to whitelist the network interface with the assigned IP address you want to associate the hostname to.

 If a query is not responding, check the log for hosts discovered by this plugin reported as `mdnsHosts`.
-The plugin will populate `mdnsHosts` by **only discovering** mDNS services of the type `_workstation._tcp`.

 ### Publishing `_workstation._tcp` service with Avahi